2025-01-14: Website content now features SAR data derived from a new wind processor. Check the changelog for details about website changes.

-Observing Extreme Events
+Cyclobs: Observing Extreme Events

 CyclObs database is divided in three different subsets : Tropical storms (TC) , Extra Tropical storms (ETC) and Polar lows (PL).

-C-Band Synthetic Aperture Radar
+Available C-Band Synthetic Aperture Radar missions

-During summer 2016, a campaign (SHOC) dedicated to the observation of hurricanes with Sentinel-1 SAR was performed in the frame of the ESA Scientific Exploitation of Operational Missions program.
-It has successfully illustrated the benefit of late programming to capture hurricane eyes.
-The feasibility of deriving ocean surface wind speed measurements under extreme events thanks to Sentinel-1 SAR new capabilities was also demonstrated.
-SHOC is still going on as a demonstration concept of what could be a future Europena service for routine monitoring of Tropical Cyclone with SAR.
-All C-band SAR measurements presented on this website are from Copernicus/ESA Sentinel-1 and CSA/MDA Radarsat-2 missions.
+During the summer of 2016, a campaign (SHOC) dedicated to the observation of hurricanes using Sentinel-1 SAR was conducted as part of the ESA Scientific Exploitation of Operational Missions (SEOM) program.
+This campaign successfully illustrated the benefit of late programming to capture hurricane eyes.
+The feasibility of deriving ocean surface wind speed measurements under extreme events using Sentinel-1 SAR's new capabilities was also demonstrated.
+SHOC continues as a demonstration concept of what could become a future European service for routine monitoring of tropical cyclones with SAR.
+The algorithm developed for Sentinel-1 mission was then extended to Radarsat-2.

 Regarding Copernicus/ESA Sentinel-1 data, CyclObs team is grateful to ESA and Sentinel-1 mission planning team for their efficiency during SHOC.